-The semi-permanent connection that results from an Auto-Call configuration means that the IOLINK SOHO will attempt to maintain a connection to the partner IOLINK SOHO during the times specified in the Time-of-Day Schedule.
+The semi-permanent connection that results from an Auto-Call configuration means that the IOLINK-CENTRAL will attempt to maintain a connection to the partner IOLINK during the times specified in the Activation Schedule.
 When Connection Management is enabled, the ISDN call to the Auto-Call number may be suspended during periods of inactivity.